Malagasy dwarf gecko

 The Malagasy dwarf gecko (Lygodactylus klemmeri), also known commonly as Klemmer's dwarf gecko, is a species of gecko, a lizard in the family Gekkonidae.
+The species is endemic to Madagascar.

 Geographic range

-L. klemmeri is endemic to Madagascar.
+L. klemmeri is found in western Madagascar in the Bemaraha region, including Tsingy de Bemaraha Strict Nature Reserve.

 Etymology

 The specific name, klemmeri, is in honor of German herpetologist Konrad Klemmer.

+Description

+The throat of L. klemmeri is yellowish, with diagonal black stripes.
+The tail is distinctly whorled.
+Males have nine preanal pores.

 Habitat

 The preferred natural habitat of L. klemmeri is forest.